reez/BitcoinUI/README.md

     </a>
 </p>

-Additionally, there are components specific to Bitcoin wallets, such as:
+Additionally, there are example code implementations via Swift Previews specific to Bitcoin wallets, such as:

 - Balance display
 - Transaction display